The $\ell$-modular local theta correspondence in type II and partial permutations: Intertwining operators

 \section{Intertwining operators}

 We recall in this section the relevant notions of $\ell$-modular intertwining operators of \cite[§7]{Dat05}, see also \cite[§3]{Dro24}.
-Let $P$ be a parabolic subgroup of $G_n$ and $w$ a $P\times P$-orbit on $G_n$ Let $M$ be the Levi-component of $P$ and $\sigma\in\rep(M)$.
-Finally, let $wP$ denote the parabolic subgroup obtained by conjugating $P$ with a representative of $w$, which acts trivially on each $G_m$ component of $M$.
-There exists then a non-zero map
+Let $P,Q$ be parabolic subgroups of $G_n$ with the same Levi-component $M$, unipotent parts $U_P$ and $U_Q$, and $\sigma$ a representation of $M$.
+We refer to \cite[§7]{Dat05} and \cite[IV]{Waldspurger2003Plancherel}, see also \cite[§3]{Dro24}, for a more precise treatment of the following definition.
+In \cite[§7]{Dat05} the author defines a map